 Most small business owners see growth as the solution to a cash flow issue.
 They often achieve their goal of growing the business only to find they have increased their cash flow issues in the process.
 Plan for growth and the related cash expenses in advance, so they don’t come as a surprise.

 Cash flow shortages are often hard to predict, largely if they’re caused by a large unpredicted expense or unexpectedly slow payment from a major client.
 You should always have a plan in place to access additional capital if you need it.

 One way to keep the situation under control is by tracking your cash flow results every week, month or quarterly to determine if your management is generating the type of cash flow your business needs.
 This also helps you get better at creating cash flow projections you can rely on as you make business decisions about expanding your business and taking care of your existing invoices.

 Should you require any assistance regarding your accounting and bookkeeping, please do not hesitate to contact Pitt Martin Accountants & Tax Advisers on 02 9221 3345 or firstname.lastname@example.org

 An AccountantsDaily Public Practitioner of the Year with over a decade experience in business, accounting and tax industry.
-A forward thinking entrepreneur with a vision to make an impact in the profession and community.
+A forward thinking entrepreneur with a vision to make an impact in the business, profession and community.
 His commitment to excellence is evident in his high net wealth network, extensive work with CPA Australia and leadership in accounting field.